 Bike Rent Fee – 100 INR

 We bought the tickets which cost us 25 INR each.
 The main waterfall from the entrance gate is at walking distance of 10 minutes.
 It was hot and we chose to rent a bike to reach there.
 This cost us 100 INR.
 There are stairs which lead to the main waterfall and one has to walk up there.
 So, we parked our bike and walked up there.
 The way was a bit long and I was damn exhausted by the heat.
 However, when I reached there, I was mesmerized by the vibes of nature.
 Though the waterfall didn’t have a good flow of water whatever it was, it was enough for me to forget the troubles I had during the journey.
 The rejuvenating water and cool breeze energized me and I was totally lost in the serenity of nature.
 Traveling to this place was a wonderful experience.

 Read Here – Five Reason Why You Should Travel Alone

 A Brief History of Pandav Falls and Caves, Panna

-The place is also a natural habitat of several wild animals, especially bear.
+The place is also a natural habitat of several wild animals, especially bears.
 I could hear the cacophony easily and that’s what I always love.
-I often tend to search for places which aren’t infected by heavy commercialization and still hold their natural vibes.
-The water was turquoise; I was fishes playing with each other.
+I often tend to search for places that aren’t infected by heavy commercialization and still hold their natural vibes.
+The water was turquoise; I watched fishes playing with each other.
 I just wanted to sit there and chill for some time.
-But since, we had to leave for our next destination and then to the marriage, we were short of time.
+But since we had to leave for our next destination and then to the marriage, we were short of time.
 From there, we headed to Kalinjar Fort.
 I wanted to travel alone but this wasn’t a solo trip.
 However, I desire to come back here alone.